pan-x-c/Trinity-RFT/docs/sphinx_doc/source/tutorial/trinity_programming_guide.md

 In Trinity-RFT, the algorithm module is primarily responsible for extracting experience data from the Replay Buffer during the RL process and calculating the loss to update models based on this data.
 To avoid implementing a new Trainer class each time a new algorithm is added, we have decomposed the representative PPO algorithm process into multiple sub-modules to adapt to various algorithms.

-- **Sample Strategy**: Responsible for reading experience data from the buffer module.
+- **Sample Strategy** ({class}`trinity.algorithm.SampleStrategy`): Responsible for reading experience data from the buffer module.
 By customizing this module, you can implement requirements like filtering experience data or mixed sampling from multiple data sources.
-- **Advantage Fn**: Responsible for calculating the Advantage and Returns of experience data.
+- **Advantage Fn**({class}`trinity.algorithm.AdvantageFn`): Responsible for calculating the Advantage and Returns of experience data.
-- **Policy Loss Fn**: Responsible for calculating the loss of the policy network.
+- **Policy Loss Fn**({class}`trinity.algorithm.PolicyLossFn`): Responsible for calculating the loss of the policy network.
-- **KL Fn**: Responsible for calculating KL Divergence, which is generally used in two places in existing RL algorithms: Reward Penalty and Actor Loss.
+- **KL Fn**({class}`trinity.algorithm.KLFn`): Responsible for calculating KL Divergence, which is generally used in two places in existing RL algorithms: Reward Penalty and Actor Loss.
-- **Entropy Loss Fn**: Responsible for calculating the entropy loss of the policy network.
+- **Entropy Loss Fn**({class}`trinity.algorithm.EntropyLossFn`): Responsible for calculating the entropy loss of the policy network.

 We provide several implementations of above modules in `trinity/algorithm`.

-### Step 1: Implementing Algorithm Components
+### Step 1: Implement Algorithm Components

 Trinity-RFT allows developers to customize all the above modules.
 Developers only need to implement specific modules according to the requirements of their new algorithm.
 This section will provide a simple introduction using the [OPMD](example_reasoning_advanced.md#opmd-a-native-off-policy-rl-algorithm) algorithm as an example.